Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 10

 It was a bit sloppy till 2300 and then calm till about 0430 when it got a bit rolly again.
 The wind is less than 4 knots when we get up at 0710.

 We have breakfast and at 0805 we leave.
 The wind is 7 knots and we motorsail with the genoa close hauled.
 We do 4.4 knots into a current.
-By 1025 the wind has died so the sail is pulled in.
-By 1130 the wind has picked up and turned to the south-east from the previous south-west.
+By 1025 the wind has died we pull the sail in.
+By 1130 the wind picks up and turns to the south-east from the previous south-west.
 We pull out the screecher and turn off the engine.
 We are doing anywhere from 4.7 to 5.5 knots into a 1.0 knot current.

 |The peaks on Hinchinbrook Island really are spectacular ||Two of the dolphins we saw tonight|